drawpile/Drawpile/doc/protocol.md

 The server starts by sending a hello message, which includes the protocol version and the set of server feature flags.
 If the client does not support the protocol or does not understand the features, it should disconnect.

+If the SECURE feature flag is set, the server will not let the login process continue until the client has upgraded to a secure connection.

 The server continues by sending a list of available sessions.
 The client can either join one of the sessions or host a new one.
 The server may send updated session information until the client has made a decision.

 The built-in server only supports a single session per server instance.
 This is indicated by (the lack of) a feature flag.
 In this case, the client may join the only session automatically without prompting the user.